chad-bennett/start/content/post/gradients.md

 +++

-{{< figure src="/img/gradient.jpg" alt="colorful gradient" class="right border">}}

-a collection of places to find web gradients for use on your websites
+**a collection of places to find web gradients for use on your websites**

 <!--more-->